Skip to main content

 Coordinated Program in Dietetics

-As a registered dietitian you will be qualified to work in a variety of health care, industry, and community settings.
-C.P. grads have found fulfilling careers in a wide variety of organizations, including hospitals, public/community health, sports nutrition, schools, food service management, correctional facilities, wellness centers and private practice.
-The possibilities are endless!
+As a registered dietitian, you will be qualified to work in various health care, industry, and community settings.
+Coordinated Program graduates have found fulfilling careers in a variety of organizations, including hospitals, public/community health, sports nutrition, schools, food service management, correctional facilities, wellness centers, and private practice.

 Application and Admission

-The UND Coordinated Program is accredited to accept up to 18 students each year.
-Students apply to the program at the beginning of spring semester of the sophomore sequence of the program for admission the following fall.
+The program is accredited to accept up to 18 students each year.
+Students apply to the program at the beginning of the spring semester of the sophomore sequence of the program for admission the following fall.

 Graduation and Program Completion

-In order to receive a verification statement signifying completion of the Coordinated Program, you must successfully complete all course and supervised practice requirements and all requirements of the Bachelor of Science in Dietetics and the Master of Science in Nutrition degrees at UND.
+In order to receive a verification statement signifying completion, you must successfully complete all course and supervised practice requirements and all requirements of the Bachelor of Science in Dietetics and the Master of Science in Nutrition degrees at UND.
 Upon receipt of the verification statement, you are eligible to take the examination to become a registered dietitian nutritionist.

 Registration Exam